-shower (with a shower kit), dance, jog, travel and drive.
+shower (with a shower kit), play, dance, jog, travel and drive (if old enough).

 Prevent exposure to static electricity when possible.
 If you are concerned about exposure, make sure to use battery power.
-Use dryer sheets when doing laundry, wear rubber sole shoes/slippers indoors, and be careful with fleece.
+Use dryer sheets when doing laundry, wear rubber sole shoes/slippers indoors, be careful on outdoor slides.

-Protect your controller and batteries when it is raining outside or around large amounts of water.
+Protect your controller and batteries when it is raining outside or around large amount of water.